-Activities have included:-
+Activities have included: -

-Choir, Tag Rugby, Athletics, Computing, Cookery, Ball Skills, Football, Hockey, Revision, First Aid, Gymnastics, Archery, Maths, Netball and Cyclewise.
+Choir, Tag Rugby, Athletics, Computing, Cookery, Ball Skills, Football, Hockey, Revision, Gymnastics, Archery, Maths, Netball and Cyclewise.

-There is a daily breakfast club available to all children which runs from 8.00-8.50am.
-There is also an after school club available for children both in school and in Nursery which runs daily from 3.10-5.00pm.
+There is a daily breakfast club available to all children which runs from 8.00-8.45am.
+There is also an after school club available for children both in school and in Nursery, which runs daily from 3.15-5.30pm.
 There is a cost attached to these clubs.

-Children in Years 4-6 have the opportunity to take part in the annual Residential Visit which in recent years has visited Seaton in Devon, Exford in Somerset and London.
+Children in Years 5-6 have the opportunity to take part in the annual Residential Visit which in recent years has visited Lulworth Cove, The Forest of Dean, Beer and Exford.
 The residential visit is a fantastic opportunity for children to build independence skills and take part in learning opportunities in a different environment.

-Day visits cover a range of curriculum areas and have included Surf Safety Courses on the beach and local visits such as Lanhydrock, Newquay Zoo and the Eden Project.
+Day visits cover a range of curriculum areas and have included Surf Safety Courses on the beach and local visits such as Lanhydrock, Plymouth Dockyard, Newquay Zoo, Truro Cathedral and the Eden Project.
 We also visit sites in the village such as the church and the Doorstep Green.